Alternative Careers for Registered Nurses: Finding Renewed Purpose

 Given these extraordinary circumstances, it’s easy to see why so many nursing professionals are feeling tired, overwhelmed, and burned out.
 If this is how to feel, you are not alone.

-There are probably days when you feel like you’ve completely hit a wall and are thinking that almost any other career seems better than being a nurse.
+There are probably days when you feel like you’ve completely hit a wall and are thinking that other career besides nursing seem more appealing e.
 And who could blame you?